Year of Publication

 The following recommendations are suggested: 1) further research needs to be conducted to measure factors not captured in this study, 2) an increase in campus police may result in potential on campus assault reduction, but have little impact reducing on campus rape –meaning additional and comparative program evaluations should be undertaken to measure the effectiveness of other campus safety initiatives, 3) to make campuses safer and to reduce institutional liability – administrators must continue to develop and test different programs rather than rely on campus mandated reporting requirements to satisfy their duties in this area.

 McKinney, Chris, "Violent Personal Crimes on Campus: The Influence of Size, Setting, and Police Presence" (2007).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 171.